 Prevent Child Abuse Arizona is one of 50 state chapters of Prevent Child Abuse America.
 PCA Arizona has been the state’s leading child maltreatment prevention organization for more than 30 years.
 Through advocacy and training, PCA Arizona implements strategies to keep children safe and support families in our communities.

-Supporting Children and Families During the COVID-19 Pandemic
+Supporting Children and Families COVID-19 Resource Guide

 Talking to Kids about Racism, Violence, and Other Distressing Events

 Tragic and unsettling current events have many parents wrestling with their own feelings while worrying about their children and how to help them cope and thrive.
 Here are a collection of resources to help caregivers talk to kids about what’s happening.

 Parental Resilience: The ability to bounce back from stress and cope with challenges in a positive, constructive way